Helping to renew

 People who are doing well in many areas of life may find that there are specific areas that would be easier to manage with the support of a Psychologist.
 Whether due to challenges at work, school or in social situations, chronic pain or other medical conditions, parenting stress, burnout, adapting to new life stages, relationship difficulties and for many other reasons, it is ok to seek support to learn new life skills and coping strategies.

-Psychologist Robyn Winchester takes pride in providing clients with the latest evidence-based treatment methods.
-Robyn consistently updates her knowledge and skills through training and education.
+At Adapt Psychological Services we take pride in providing clients with the latest evidence-based treatment methods, and we consistently update our knowledge and skills through training and education.
 Additionally, we incorporate a multi-dimensional approach to our work with clients.
-Specifically, each client’s treatment is carefully formulated for his/her individual needs, taking into consideration each person’s unique values, characteristics, goals, and circumstances.
+Specifically, each client’s treatment is carefully formulated for their individual needs, taking into consideration each person’s unique values, characteristics, goals, and circumstances.
 This approach is effective in motivating and empowering every individual to design and achieve the life they love living, every day.

 If you are not sure whether seeing a Psychologist would be beneficial for you, please feel free to contact us for more information on how we could help in your particular situation.

 How many sessions will I need?

 As every client is an individual, the number of sessions you require will depend on the situation you are experiencing.
 Some clients may attend therapy to develop coping strategies for an easily identifiable problem, and difficulties may be shifted in just a few sessions.
 Others may not know the exact cause of their concern or may require a longer time-frame to enable changes in more entrenched behaviours and thinking patterns.

 At all times we will discuss your treatment with you so that you understand how the treatment is designed to help you achieve your goals, and how to assess whether you are making progress.
 Long-term treatment maintenance may also be required to ensure relapse prevention.
 The duration of treatment is less important than the outcomes from treatment.

 Whether that takes one session or twenty-one sessions, Robyn's aim is to ensure that you achieve positive, long lasting outcomes.